doetoe/blockchain/README.md

 ##### For transaction processing, run transactionnode.py rather than node.py.

-These support the same functionality and network services as node.py nodes, but additionally provide mempool services and transaction validation.
+These support the same functionality and network services as node.py nodes (of which they form a subclass), but additionally provide mempool services and transaction validation.
 New services are

 * /pushtx(tx)       - put json describing a transaction
 * /unprocessed      - json of all unprocessed transactions